ericbulloch/kwmd/write_ups/try_hack_me/crack_the_hash.md

 ##### $2y$12$Dwt1BZj6pcyc3Dy1FWZ5ieeUznr71EeNkJkUlypTsgbX1H68wsRom

 CrackStation was unable to instantly break this one.
 I ran this hash through hashes.com and it thinks the the hash is one of these possible algorithms: bcrypt $2*$, Blowfish (Unix).
 This hash appears to be mode 3200 on the HashCat example hashes page.
-I load the hash value into a text file that I name hash.txt.
+I loaded the hash value into a text file that I name hash.txt.

 Blowfish is a really slow cipher.
 It is designed to make it painful to crack a hash by taking a long time with each attempt.
 The hint for this problem says: